aqib1/Takeaway/GOT/README.md

 To run this application, you'll need:
 - Java 11 SDK
 - A modern web browser with JavaScript enabled.
+- Docker (in the case you want to run dockerrun.sh)

 ## Running the Application
-The application can be run from within a modern Java IDE with the entry class being `GameOfThreeApplication.java`.
+The application can be run from within a modern Java IDE with the entry class being `GOTApplication.java`.
 The application can also be run using Maven by executing the command: `mvn spring-boot:run` in the root folder of the application.

 ## Using the Application
-The application starts up on port 8080.
-Pointing your web browser to http://localhost:8080 should present the application's landing page.
+The application starts up on port 8081.
+Pointing your web browser to http://localhost:8081 should present the application's landing page.

 To connect to the _game engine_, a **username** is required to identify each connected player.
 Feel free to type